 - Most individual travelers find themselves relaxed and unconstrained when travelling alone.

 - Trying to accommodate the schedules and desires of other travelling companions can be challenging.

 - It’s also an opportunity to check off “bucket list” items sooner when other considerations aren’t in the mix.

 - travelling alone is also seen as a great opportunity to try new things and meet people from all over the world which makes it an attractive option for extroverts.

 - People feeling alone and those who simply want things at their own pace.

 We Are Family

 The family dynamic is changing.
-While traditional vacations to family-friendly destinations will continue unabated, the mix of family members traveling in 2018 will continue the trend of being a bit more non-traditional.
+While traditional vacations to family-friendly destinations will continue unabated, the mix of family members travelling in 2018 will continue the trend of being a bit more non-traditional.
 Many single parents will obey their wanderlust and decide to travel with their children, casting aside the stereotypical scene of a mom, a dad and two kids visiting a Disney® >park.

 Intrepid Travel reports that the U.K. office for National Statisticscounts roughly two million single-parent families residing in the U.K. In addition, Statistics Canada estimates that 19% of Canadian households consist of single-parent households with children.

 For parents who could use a break from catering to their children while on vacation, grandparents are coming to their rescue.
-More grandparents are traveling alone with their grandchildren and adults with their nieces and nephews.
+More grandparents are travelling alone with their grandchildren and adults with their nieces and nephews.
 All of these atypical family vacations are becoming more typical and have caught the attention of tour operators around the world.